-As a ‘specific purpose school’ with a 3-5 day programs for visiting schools, neither campus of Somers School Campus volunteers.
+As a ‘specific purpose school’ with a 3-5 day programs for visiting schools, neither campus of Somers School Camp use volunteers.

-Any volunteers engaged by visiting schools to attend any program at Somers School Camp are required to comply with the visiting school’s volunteers and Camps and Excursion policies.
+Any volunteers engaged by visiting schools to attend any program at Somers School Camp are required to comply with the visiting school’s Volunteers and Camps and Excursions policies.